jzaleta/dotfiles/.github/README.md

 **2. Now, inside $HOME:**

-- Move the things to their correct location
-> If manually shifting everything to where it's meant to be originally isn't your thing, you can just use symlinks. ¯\_(ツ)_/¯

-- Run the [setup.sh](https://github.com/jzaleta/dotfiles/blob/main/setup.sh) script to install Oh-My-ZSH, the apps I use from the Brewfile and apply my custom macOS settings!
+- To finish getting everything up and running, simply execute the [setup.sh](https://github.com/jzaleta/dotfiles/blob/main/setup.sh) script.
+This will take care of installing the apps I depend on from my Brewfile, setting up the essential symbolic links and implementing my customized macOS settings!
+> If using symlinks to set up stuff isn't your thing, you can manually shift everything to where it's meant to be originally (but I don't recommend that) ¯\_(ツ)_/¯

 **3. Enjoy your new dotfiles!**